 This course will introduce you to the saddlery industry and cover traditional and modern saddlery production methods.
 Completion of both our Level 2 and Level 3 Diplomas in Saddle, Harness and Bridle Making will give you a prestigious Worshipful Company of Cordwainers’ Diploma in Saddle, Harness and Bridle Making.

 In your first year you will learn the basic skills and techniques required for saddlery, including bridle making, saddle making, harness making and lorinery.
 In the second year you will work on a variety of more advanced projects, building on skills learnt, create saddlery accessories and find out how the saddlery industry works.

-- saddle, bridle and harness making for the equestrian industry
+- Saddle, bridle and harness making for the equestrian industry

-- saddlery accessories
+- How to make saddlery accessories (second year)

-- an interest in craft, fashion or creative skills
+- An interest in craft, fashion or creative skills

-- relevant prior learning or experience gained in a professional equine or saddlery related environment will be considered.
+- Relevant prior learning or experience gained in a professional equine or saddlery related environment will be considered

 - Overall Distinction in a Diploma (Level 2) or equivalent will be considered if GCSE at grade 4 and above is also achieved in Maths and English

 Before you start your course, if you are aged between 16 and 18 years, you will be required to attend a fun and practical two-day preparation workshop where you will meet your tutors and other students on your course.
 Further details will be provided at the point of an offer being made.

 You can undertake further saddlery qualifications, often as part of The Saddlery Millennium Apprenticeship Scheme, working towards eventual recognition as a Master Saddler by The Society of Master Saddlers.
 You will also have the knowledge to start your own business in selling, making and repairing saddles, bridles, harnesses and associated leather goods.
 If you want to move into fashion or leatherwear you could start our Cordwainers’ Diploma in Shoemaking.